WormBase/db-migration/docs/source/glossary.rst

       The name of the software package used to migrate to the Datomic database.

+   Slack
+      The messaging service used for WormBase inter-team communications.

 .. _`Amazon Resource Name`: http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html
 .. _`Amazon Identity and Access Management`: http://docs.aws.amazon.com/IAM/latest/UserGuide/introduction.html